 On the day we went shopping, JCPenney was offering a 15% off coupon, so they knew they had a little wiggle room in their budgets.

 2. Give them guidelines

 The guidelines you give are totally up to you.

-Maybe you don’t want your daughters wearing skirts or dresses that are too short, or maybe your kids’ school has a dress code that requires sleeves or closed-toed shoes.
+Maybe you don’t want your kids wearing clothes to school that are more appropriate for summer.
+Or maybe your kids’ school has a dress code that requires sleeves or closed-toed shoes.

 Remember that they are still kids, so giving them a specific idea of what they are looking for will help them greatly.